apache/paimon/docs/content/docs/concepts/primary-key-table.md

 Sometimes users only care about aggregated results.
 The `aggregation` merge engine aggregates each value field with the latest data one by one under the same primary key according to the aggregate function.

-Each field not part of the primary keys must be given an aggregate function, specified by the `fields.<field-name>.aggregate-function` table property.
+Each field not part of the primary keys can be given an aggregate function, specified by the `fields.<field-name>.aggregate-function` table property, otherwise it will use `last_non_null_value` aggregation as default.
 For example, consider the following table definition.

 {{< tabs "aggregation-merge-engine-example" >}}